redhat-scholars/istio-tutorial/readme.md

 oc get route
 curl recommendations-tutorial.$(minishift ip).nip.io
 ```
-By defaul, you will see load-balancing behind that URL, across the 3 pods that are currently in play
+By default, you will see load-balancing behind that URL, across the 2 pods that are currently in play
 ```
-istioctl create -f istiofiles/recommendations_cb_policy_app.yml
+istioctl create -f istiofiles/recommendations_cb_policy_app.yml -n tutorial
 ```
 and throw some more requests at the customer endpoint, while also watching the logs for recommendations to see the behavior change.